- Brenda Scott-Thomas

 Professionally I have become one of the country's leading chiropractors for athletes from

 the playground to the Olympics.
-I am the lead chiropractor at the University of Guelph

 Through a combination of manual therapy, contemporary medical acupuncture, soft tissue techniques, and education on self-help strategies I meet patients’ needs by treating and proactively preventing injuries with the goal of enhancing performance.
 I provide chiropractic care to the Gryphon varsity athletes including collaborating directly with the track and field, soccer and hockey teams.
-I am the chiropractic provider to the Guelph Triathlon Project and also for Athletics Canada on multiple occasions since 2014.
+I have been the chiropractic provider to the Guelph Triathlon Project and also for Athletics Canada on multiple occasions since 2014.

 What can you expect from a chiropractic session?